kocubinski/clojurewm/README.md

 To start clojurewm with a REPL run `clojurewm.console.exe --clj` from cmd.

 ## TODO
-* Multiple windows per tag.
-* Configurable hotkey assignment hotkey (currently only Alt-Shift T).
+* Configurable hotkey assignment hotkey for commands.
-* Command to display current hotkey list.
+* Command to display current tag list.
 * Bugs?